descope/terraform-provider-descope/docs/raw/applications/applications.md

 - Type: `list` of `applications.SAML`

-// Specify a list of `SAML applications` type applications.
+A list of `SAML applications` type applications.